nas20013p/2102_Lab5/README.md

-The project code is available in the Git repository.
 The following are the steps required to set up and run the application:

 1. Clone the repository
    - git clone <repo_url>